marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/NPC/Seni/Herouk.md

 [[- Brannon -/Groups/The Crew of the Kilfenora]]

 ### Notes
-The second in command of [[- Aime -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
+The second in command of [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]].
 Herouk was a privateer by trade and worked alongside his partner [[- Brannon -/Characters/NPC/Seni/Nomli|Nomli]].

 Took the slaves of [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]], including [[- Brannon -/Characters/PC/Brannon/Bismuth|Bismuth]] and [[- Brannon -/Characters/PC/Quinn/Jasper|Jasper]] to [[- Brannon -/Locations/Seni Isles/Brokvar/Virmarr|Virmarr]]